• Home

 5) Ensure that the SmartRemote is online.
 You can ping it's IP address.
 Advanced: you can do a "adb devices" from a terminal window on the myServer controller (Raspberry Pi / Linux versions only).
 You should see your SmartRemote's IP on port 55055 as connected.

-6) From the AndroidTV Driver Commands window, (do these steps carefully!) select "Forced Uninstall" and select the SmartRemote device ID and select the smartremote app.
+6) From the AndroidTV Driver Commands window, (do these steps carefully!) select "Forced Uninstall" and select the SmartRemote device ID and select the SmartRemote app from the list of possible apps to install.
 Run the command.
 The SmartRemote icon will be removed, and the SmartRemote will reboot itself.
 Make sure you select "smartremote" so it gets included in the command to process!!!
 Forced Uninstall command is only used to remove the original smartremote.apk from the SmartRemote.
 Any subsequent uninstalls can be done with the "Uninstall" command which does not require a SmartRemote reboot.

 7) Post reboot of the SmartRemote, do an "Install" from the AndroidTV Driver command list.
 Select smartremote as the device type.
 Run this command.